trihargianto/trihargianto.com/content/blog/2024-06-16-methods-to-understand-and-recall-legacy-code/index.en.md

 1. An issue detail will always tell **WHAT** the problem that needs to be solved.
 2. A Pull Request with a well-written description will tell **HOW** the problem is being solved.

-Those two also could contains the PRD Link, Incident page Link, Design link, Screen recording, etc.
+Those two also could contain the PRD Link, Incident page Link, Design link, Screen recording, etc.

-By following this practice, me and my team have better decision making when facing legacy code since we know what and why the code exist in the first place.
-I’ve wrote a detailed article the best practice of creating pull request.
+By following this practice, me and my team have better decision-making when facing legacy code since we know what and why the code exists in the first place.
+I’ve written a detailed article on the best practice of creating pull requests.
 [Click here to read](https://medium.com/mamitech/pull-request-principles-in-mamikos-ab6a7390aeac).

 ## Recap

 In recap, Git Blame and commit history will help us to recall the legacy code information only if you and your team always:

-1. Write short & descriptive commit message.
+1. Write a short & descriptive commit message.
 2. Put the Issue Code in the commit message.
 3. Write good issue detail.
 4. Write good Pull Request description.